topst-development/Documentation/Single Board Computer/G Model/VCP-G/Software/Arduino Sensor User Guide.md

 ### 6.2.2 Circuit
 - Potentiometer
     - Center pin of the potentiometer is connected to the analog pin A5 on the VCP-G board.
-    - GND pin of the potentiometer is connected to GND on the VCP-G board with a 10kΩ resistor.
+    - GND pin of the potentiometer is connected to GND on the VCP-G board with a 10 kΩ resistor.
     - VCC pin of the potentiometer is connected to 3.3V on the VCP-G board.

 <p align="center"><img src="https://raw.githubusercontent.com/topst-development/Documentation/refs/heads/main/Assets/TOPST%20VCP-G/Software/vcpGraph%20Circuit%20Schematic.png"></p>